DataVizForAll/datavizforall.github.io/_pages/syllabus.md

   - Draw Attention to Meaning
   - Acknowledge Sources and Uncertainty
 - Prepare for Data Story quiz, to be taken during any 2-hour period before midnight tonight on [Moodle](https://moodle.trincoll.edu)
+- Assign Build Stage 3: Design Meaningful Charts to address part of a CTSafeConnect data question, working in duos or solo, due Wed 12 Jan at 6pm.
+We will share our progress with community partners on Thursday.

 ### Thu 13 Jan
 - Overview of Learning Goal #7: Map Your Data.
 Start reading HODV chapter <https://handsondataviz.org/map.html>